shirish93/shirish93.github.io/_posts/2024-02-16-bringing-back-blogger.md

 ## Conclusion:

-By implementing a premium version with AI-powered features, addressing user needs, and adopting a more customer-centric approach, Google can potentially revitalize Blogger and solidify its position in the blogging space.
-This shift can create new sources of revenue, improve user experience, and propel Blogger back to its former glory as a leading platform for bloggers.
-By embracing innovation, prioritizing user needs, and encourage a culture of diverse talent, Google can ensure Blogger's continued success in the years to come.
+By creating a premium LLM-powered version, researching and solving user needs, and adopting customer-centric approach, Google can potentially revitalize Blogger.
+It would be able to gain the lost ground in the blogging space too.
+Such a transition would create new sources of revenue, improve user experience, and take Blogger back to its former glory.

 __Royalty-free stock image above from [Pexels](https://www.pexels.com/).__